 - Mathematics 4: Introduction to Probability and Statistics Application Syllabus

 - Mathematics 10: The Art and Practice of Mathematics Application Syllabus

 - Mathematics 14: Calculus with Elementary Functions II

 - Mathematics 101: Fundamental Mathematical Concepts II Application Syllabus

-Courses designated as fulfilling the Scientific Understanding goal for 2012-2013:
+Courses designated as fulfilling the Scientific Understanding goal: